 How Much Does Tree Removal Cost in Corvallis, OR?
 (2026 Pricing Guide)

-Updated April 2026 | 8 min read | Serving Corvallis, Philomath & Albany, OR
+Updated May 2026 | 9 min read | Serving Corvallis, Philomath & Albany, OR

-πŸ“ Local pricing guide: This article covers tree removal costs specifically for Corvallis, Oregon and the surrounding Benton County communities of Philomath, Albany, Adair Village, Monroe, and Tangent.
-Tree removal pricing varies significantly by region β€” prices in the Willamette Valley differ from those in other parts of the country.
+Local pricing guide: This article covers tree removal costs specifically for Corvallis, Oregon and the surrounding Benton County communities of Philomath, Albany, Adair Village, Monroe, and Tangent.
+Pricing varies meaningfully by region — Willamette Valley numbers don't translate to other parts of the country.

-Quick answer: Tree removal in Corvallis, OR typically costs between $300 and $2,000+ for most residential jobs, with the average falling around $700–$900 for a standard mid-sized tree.
-Small trees under 30 feet can cost as little as $150–$300 in Corvallis.
-Large Douglas firs or Oregon white oaks over 80 feet can run $1,500–$3,000 or more in Benton County.
+Quick answer: Tree removal in Corvallis, OR typically runs $300 to $2,000+ for most residential jobs, with the average mid-sized tree landing around $700–$900.
+Small trees under 30 feet can be as low as $150–$300.
+Large Douglas firs or Oregon white oaks over 80 feet often run $1,500–$3,000 or more, especially in tight Benton County yards.

 Average Tree Removal Costs in Corvallis by Tree Size